flocked/AdvancedCollectionTableView/README.md

 collectionView.reconfigureItems(at: indexPaths)
 ```

- ## NSTableView Cell Registration by Class
+ ## NSTableView cell registration by class

 Apple only allows registering `NSTableCellView` using `NSNib`.
 This framework lets you register table cell class.